The beginning of my search...

 This is a fascinating and an enchanting read you Highness!
 Much love and respect and it is a pleasure to have met you here! :)

-MariaMontgomery from Central Florida, USA on October 30, 2011:
+MariaMontgomery from Coastal Alabama, USA on October 30, 2011:

 What an interesting lens.
 It's wonderful that you have so much info on your ancestors.
 I'm planning to begin researching my family soon, and your lens has encouraged me to get busy.